1. Processing Objectives and Details

 5.2.
 The currently only used sub-processor by Data Processor is Microsoft Azure.
 The Data Processor shall inform the Data Controller in advance of the engagement and/or replacement of a sub-processor, in which event Data Controller has the right at its discretion to object to (the engagement of) that sub-processor within four weeks.

 5.4.
-The Data Processor shall ensure that the sub-processor is bound in writing by the same obligations as the Data Processor under this Data Processing Addendum.
+The Data Processor shall ensure that the sub-processor is bound in writing by the same obligations as the Data Processor under this Data Processing Agreement.

 6. Notification obligations